-Located in Western Colorado, but known across the United States for its' specialized fabrication, welding, waterjet cutting, and repair, All Metals Welding specializes in the specific metal fabrication or waterjet cutting that you need.
+All Metals Welding in Grand Junction COLocated in Western Colorado but known across the United States for its fabrication, welding, waterjet cutting, and repair work, All Metals Welding specializes in the specific metal fabrication or waterjet cutting that you need.
 Whether a water tank, tool box, or rebuilt part, we can provide custom metal work at the lowest possible price!

 We are proud to offer outstanding customer service and specialized attention to your detailed plans.
 Our managers and equipment operators are ready to work with you and create what you need.

 Have something to repair?
-We can do that!
-From lawn mowers to tractors, from trucks to trailers, from water pumps to hydroelectric motors, we can use our equipment to fix your equipment!
+Our Welding Department can fix it!
+From lawn mowers to tractors, to trucks and trailers, to water pumps and hydroelectric motors, we can use our equipment to fix your equipment.

 History of Aluminum: Alum (potassium aluminum sulfate- KAl(SO4)2) has been used since ancient times.
 It was used in tanning, dyeing, and as an aid to stop minor bleeding and even as an ingredient in baking powder.
 In 1750, German chemist Andreas Marggraf found a technique to produce a new form of alum without the sulfur.
 This substance was called alumina, which is known as aluminum oxide (Al2O3) today.
 Most contempory chemists of the time believed alumina was an 'earth' of an previously unknown metal.
 Aluminum metal was finally isolated in 1825 by Danish chemist Hans Christian Ørsted (Oersted).
 German chemist Friedrich Wöhler attempted unsuccessfully to reproduce Ørsted's technique and found an alternate method that also produced metallic aluminum two years later.
 Historians differ on who should receive credit for the discovery.
 Aluminum derives its name from alum.
 The Latin name for alum is 'alumen' meaning bitter salt.